Thieurom/teach-myself-cs/README.md

 |Distributed Systems|Distributed Systems, 3rd Edition by Maarten van Steen|🤷‍|

 ## My takes
-*Mine is not necessarily from the above list.*
+*Mine is not necessarily from the above list and may contain more than one work (book, video, online course, ...) for each subject.*

 ### Programming
 - [sicp](https://github.com/Thieurom/sicp)